cloudfoundation-community/cloudfoundation.org/docs/maturity-model/iam/identity-and-access-management-concept.md

   journey-stage: ⭐️
   depends-on: []
   scope: 🏢 Core
-  summary: >-
-    Multi-Cloud IAM architecture concept based on federated identities and authentication.
   tool-implementations: []
   name: Identity and Access Management Concept
 ---

-## Why do you need an Identity and Access Management Concept?
+## Why Do You Need an Identity and Access Management Concept?

 Identity and Access Management is at the core of managing trust in the cloud.
 Authentication and Authorization based on identities replace mechanisms from the private data center era such as trust-based on host IP.